grzegorz-swiderski/ToDoList-App/README.md

 ### For Backend

-Open terminal in folder: Backend, and then install this locally using npm:
+Open terminal in folder: Backend, and then install it locally using npm:

 ```
 $ npm install --save-dev babel-watch